jordanhenshaw/alva_sorcerer_docs/docs/source/nodes.rst

 All of the following node types can be accessed from Shift + A, the Add menu at the top, or by right-clicking.
 While Sorcerer does offer a customized node editor area where only Sorcerer nodes can be added (to exclude irrelevant modelling/shading/compositing nodes), group nodes are not compatible in that space.
 If you are not planning to use group nodes, the Sorcerer Nodes view may be best.

-Group driver nodes
+Group driver nodes (one UI element always controls one group of groups)
 ----------------------------------------
 These nodes are like group controller nodes but are less compact.
 They control multiple group controller nodes at the same time.
 This allows the user to create elaborate hierarchies of nodes.
 A Group Driver node output socket, in the upper right-hand corner, can be connected to many group controller nodes.
 Operating the driver will operate all downstream group nodes the same way.
 A group controller’s input Driver Input node however can only connect to a single node upstream (this seems to be a Blender limitation).
 For this reason, multiple input sockets are provided at various points throughout the UI.

 These nodes, in addition to the mixer driver nodes, do not have group targets in the top left corner since their targets are defined instead by sockets and noodles.

-Master nodes
+Master nodes (one UI element always controls one group hidden inside a group node)
 ----------------------------------
 These nodes are like group driver nodes, but drive the driver nodes, not group controller nodes.
 You should never attempt to connect a white Master Node socket to a socket of any color, like the pink Group Controller sockets and the purple Mixer Node sockets.
 It will connect, but the color of the noodle (the curvy line connecting sockets between nodes) will fade between the colors across its length.
 Within the context of Sorcerer nodes. seeing this color mixing effect on a noodle means there is an invalid connection.
 It may draw an error message.